Pattern day trading

 Pattern day trading (PDT) rules are defined by FINRA, a US regulator.
 These rules apply to all Robinhood customers, including our UK customers.
 We’ve gone a step further and provided you with tools you can use to make sure you’re investing responsibly.

-Defining a day trade
+You’ve made a day trade when:

 Your account will be flagged for pattern day trading if you make 4 or more day trades within 5 trading days, and the number of day trades represents more than 6% of your total trades in that same 5 trading day period.
 This rule only applies to margin accounts.

 If your account is flagged for PDT, you’re required to have a portfolio value of at least $25,000 to continue day trading.
 Your portfolio value may fluctuate above $25,000 at some point during the trading day, but we only take into account the closing balance of the previous trading day.
+Your portfolio value is the sum of your cash, stocks, and options.

 For the purposes of PDT, your portfolio value excludes any available margin.
 All trading activity is included in calculating your prior day’s closing equity value.
 This includes any extended hours trading and transfer activity up until 8 PM ET.
 However, positions are valued, based on their 4 PM ET closing price.